oneapi-src/oneDPL/rfcs/supported/algorithms_histogram_cpu_backends/README.md

 A unified implementation of `__enumerable_thread_local_storage` is provided with these features in `include/oneapi/dpl/pstl/parallel_backend_utils.h` for use as a base implementation in a Curiously Recurring Template Pattern (CRTP) for individual parallel backends to derive from.
-When using this base struct, individual paralle backends must provide the following methods.
+When using this base struct, individual parallel backends must provide the following methods.

 * `static std::size_t get_num_threads()`